Sachin-D-N/Stack_overflow_Tag_Prediction/README.md

 ## Cleaning and preprocessing of Questions

 ###### Due to hardware limitations, I am considering only 200K data points
-1. questions contains HTML tag [<code>] tag.
-So separate out code-snippets from the Body
+1. questions contains HTML tag code tag ,So separate out code-snippets from the Body
 2. Remove Spcial characters from title and Body (not in code)
 3. Remove stop words (Except 'C')
 4. Remove HTML Tags